donbobvanbirt/affiliato/README.md

 [![node](https://img.shields.io/node/v/gh-badges.svg?maxAge=2592000?style=plastic)]()

 ## DESCRIPTION:
-Affiliato is a platform where organizations or individuals can share affiliate links.
+Affiliato is a platform where organizations and individuals can share affiliate links.
 Fans and supporters can do their online shopping through a campaign's affiliate links and support who they want without spending any extra money.

 Deployed on Heroku [here](https://warm-river-73199.herokuapp.com/).